Skip to main content

 TLDR

-Drop a scout-review.yml file into your repo’s .github/ folder to control when and how Surmado Code Review runs.
-Five keys cover the common cases: what triggers a review, whether drafts are included, and which language the review is written in.
-You own the file in your repo, just like STANDARDS.md.
+Drop a surmado-code-review.yml file into your repo’s .github/ folder to control when and how Surmado Code Review runs.
+Six keys cover the common cases: what triggers a review, whether drafts are included, which language the review is written in, the path to your STANDARDS.MD, and the label that gates reviews when trigger mode is label-based.
+Two more keys tune the advisory dependency/import check that catches missing or AI-invented packages.
+You own the file in your repo, just like STANDARDS.MD – or put it in your org’s .github repo to apply the same defaults everywhere.

 Where the file lives

-Commit the config to .github/scout-review.yml at the root of any repo connected to Surmado Code Review.
-The file is optional.
-If it isn’t there, Scout uses the defaults below.
+Commit the config to .github/surmado-code-review.yml at the root of any repo connected to Surmado Code Review.
+If it isn’t there, Scout falls back to surmado-code-review.yml in your organization’s .github repo (the same place you’d put a shared STANDARDS.MD).
+If neither exists, Scout uses the defaults below.

 Example